williamgturner/Algorithm-Visualiser/README.md

 # AlgoVis
-An algorithm visualiser written in python using CustomTKinter for graphics.
+An algorithm visualiser written in python; using CustomTKinter for graphics.

 ## Algorithms
  - Linear Search